- Feature Links

 I live in the Town of Nags Head and received two tax bills – am I responsible for both bills?

-If you own property in the Town of Nags Head, you will receive two separate tax bills each year - one from Dare County and one from the Town of Nags Head.
-These are usually mailed out anywhere from the end of July to the first part of August and are the responsibility of the property owner to make sure they are paid.
-If you do not receive a tax bill in the mail by August 15th, you can obtain a copy under the Online Inquiries and Payments section of our website by typing in either your name OR your parcel number.
+Yes, if you own property in the Town of Nags Head, you will receive two separate tax bills each year - one from Dare County and one from the Town of Nags Head.
+These are usually mailed out anywhere from the end of July to the first part of August and are the responsibility of the property owner to make sure they are paid (either by the owner directly or a mortgage company).
+If you do not receive a tax bill in the mail by August 20th, you can obtain a copy under the Online Inquiries and Payments section of our website by typing in either your name OR your parcel number.

 Does the tax department send a copy of my tax bill to my mortgage company?